jqnote/mach-O-parser/README.md

 # mach-O-parser
 Simple Mach-O Binary Format Parser
 ----------------------------------
-This is my attempt to write a toolset that would emulate the functionality of 'otool' on OSX in Python.
+This is my attempt to write a tool-set that would emulate the functionality of 'otool' on OSX in Python.